Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Introduction

 \section{Introduction}

-The task of semantic correspondence (SC) estimation involves identifying semantically matching regions across different instances of the same object category.
-It remains a challenging problem, as it requires recovering fine-grained details while maintaining robustness against variations in appearance and shape.
+Semantic correspondence (SC) estimation involves identifying semantically matching regions in images across different instances of the same object category.
+It remains a challenging problem, as it requires recovering fine-grained details while maintaining robustness against variations in object appearance, shape, and viewing conditions.
 Recent advances in large-scale vision models, particularly self-supervised transformers~\cite{caron2021emerging,oquab2023dinov2} and generative diffusion models~\cite{rombach2022high}, have led to notable improvements in SC.
 When employed as backbones, these models have achieved over 20\% gains in accuracy on the SPair-71k benchmark~\cite{min2019spair}.
 However, despite these advances, recent studies have highlighted that these powerful representations often struggle to disambiguate symmetric object parts due to their visual similarity~\cite{zhang2023telling,mariotti2024improving}.

-SC methods can be broadly categorized into two groups in terms of supervision: unsupervised models, which do not require correspondence annotations during training~\cite{amir2021deep,aygun2022demystifying,taleof2feats,mariotti2024improving}, and supervised models~\cite{cho2021cats,huang2022learning,zhang2023telling}, which are trained on annotated correspondences.
+SC methods can be broadly categorized into two groups in terms of supervision: unsupervised models, which do not require correspondence annotations during training~\cite{amir2021deep,aygun2022demystifying,taleof2feats,mariotti2024improving}, and supervised models~\cite{cho2021cats,huang2022learning,zhang2023telling}, which are trained on manually annotated correspondences.
 As expected, supervised models generally achieve higher performances when using the same backbone and same training set as unsupervised models.
 However, a key limitation of current benchmarks is that evaluation is typically performed on the \emph{same} set of keypoints used for training, potentially inflating perceived generalization.
 As illustrated in \cref{fig:overview}, the performance of supervised models drops significantly when evaluated on unseen keypoints, while unsupervised models maintain their performance.